Taiwan premier says no need to raise COVID-19 alert level for now

 “Everyone is critical in this battle,” he added.

-The cluster of the current infections has been linked by DNA sequencing to an earlier outbreak at an airport hotel and pilots at Taiwan's largest carrier, China Airlines Ltd (2610.TW), though the exact source of transmission remains unclear.
+The cluster of the current infections has been linked by DNA sequencing to an earlier outbreak at an airport hotel and pilots at Taiwan’s largest carrier, China Airlines Ltd, though the exact source of transmission remains unclear.

 ($1 = 27.9140 Taiwan dollars)